CSU Policies and Regulations

 California State University does not discriminate on the basis of age, genetic information, marital status, medical condition, nationality, race or ethnicity (including color, caste and ancestry), religion (or religious creed), and veteran or military status – as these terms are defined in the CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) in its programs and activities, including admission and access.
 Federal and state laws, including Title VI of the Civil Rights Act of 1964 and the California Equity in Higher Education Act, prohibit such discrimination.

-Dylan Saake, Title IX Coordinator, DHR Administrator, and Director of Labor Relations and Compliance, has been designated to coordinate the efforts of Chico State to comply with all applicable federal and state laws prohibiting discrimination on these bases.
+The Deputy Title IX Coordinator/DHR Administrator has been designated to coordinate the efforts of Chico State to comply with all applicable federal and state laws prohibiting discrimination on these bases.
 Inquiries concerning compliance may be presented to this person at Kendall Hall 220, 530-898-4949.
-Interim procedures for complaints of discrimination, harassment, sexual misconduct, sexual exploitation, dating violence, domestic violence, stalking and retaliation made against a student, (or any successor policy) is the systemwide procedure for all complaints or discrimination, harassment or retaliation made against other CSU students.
-Interim procedures for complaints of discrimination, harassment, sexual misconduct, sexual exploitation, dating violence, domestic violence, stalking and retaliation (or any successor procedure) is the system-wide procedure for all complaints of discrimination, harassment or retaliation made against the CSU, a CSU employee or a third party.
+CSU Procedures for Complaints of Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) Made Against a Student, (or any successor policy) is the systemwide procedure for all complaints or discrimination, harassment or retaliation made against other CSU studentsCSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) Made Against an Employee or Third-Party Procedures for Complaints of Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Stalking, and Retaliation Made Against an Employee or Third-Party (or any successor procedure) is the system wide procedure for all complaints of discrimination, harassment or retaliation made against the CSU, a CSU employee or a third party.

 Protected Status: Disability

-The California State University does not discriminate on the basis of disability (physical and mental) — as this term is defined in the CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking and Retaliation — in its programs and activities, including admission and access.
+The California State University does not discriminate on the basis of disability (physical and mental) – as this term is defined in the CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) – in its programs and activities, including admission and access.
 Federal and state laws, including sections 504 and 508 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, prohibit such discrimination.

 Holly Hunt, Director and ADA Coordinator of the Accessibility Resource Center, has been designated to coordinate the efforts of Chico State to comply with all applicable federal and state laws prohibiting discrimination on the basis of disability.
-Inquiries concerning compliance may be presented to this person at Accessibility Resource Center, SSC 170, 530-898-5959.
+Inquiries concerning compliance may be presented to this person at the Accessibility Resource Center, SSC 170, 530-898-5959.
 CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) Made Against a Student (or any successor procedure) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made against other CSU studentsCSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) Made Against an Employee or Third-Party (or any successor procedure) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made against the CSU, a CSU employee or a third party).

 Protected Status: Gender (or sex), Gender Identity (including nonbinary and transgender), Gender Expression, and Sexual Orientation

-California State University does not discriminate on the basis of gender (or sex), gender identity (including nonbinary and transgender), gender expression or sexual orientation — as these terms are defined in CSU policy — in its programs and activities, including admission and access.
+California State University does not discriminate on the basis of gender (or sex), gender (including nonbinary and transgender), gender expression or sexual orientation — as these terms are defined in CSU policy — in its programs and activities, including admission and access.
 Federal and state laws, including Title IX of the Education Amendments of 1972, prohibit such discrimination.

-Dylan Saake, Title IX Coordinator, DHR Administrator, and Director of Labor Relations and Compliance, has been designated to coordinate the efforts of Chico State to comply with all applicable federal and state laws prohibiting discrimination on these bases.
+The Deputy Title IX Coordinator/DHR Administrator, has been designated to coordinate the efforts of Chico State to comply with all applicable federal and state laws prohibiting discrimination on these bases.
 Inquiries concerning compliance may be presented to this person at Kendall Hall 220, 530-898-4949.
 The California State University is committed to providing equal opportunities to all CSU students in all university programs, including intercollegiate athletics.
-CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) Made Against a Student(or any successor) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made against other CSU students.
+CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) Made Against a Student (or any successor) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made against other CSU students.
 CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) Made Against an Employee or Third-Party (or any successor procedure) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made against the CSU, a CSU employee or a third party).

 As a matter of federal and state law and California State University policy, the following types of conduct are prohibited: